Zuehlke/WebSecurityWorkshop/exercises.md

 1. Inspect the package.json.bak from the <a href="#null-byte-injection">Null-Byte Injection exercise</a>.
 2. Go through the different dependencies and look them up on the internet
 3. By looking up epilogue-js` and visiting https://www.npmjs.com/package/epilogue-js you'll see the hint, that this is a bogous package (to raise awareness)
-4. By writing `epilogue-js` into the contact from and submitting it, you'll solve the challenge.
+4. By writing `epilogue-js` into the contact form and submitting it, you'll solve the challenge.

 </details>